-Should you purchase the Nest Wifi Router or the Eero Pro?
+Should you purchase the Nest Wifi Router or the Eero Pro 6?

 |WPA3

-The Nest Wifi Router offers most of the same basic features as the Eero Pro, with better hardware and support for more devices on the same network.
-It also provides wireless coverage over a slightly larger area, and uses WPA3 instead of WPA2 encryption, meaning your mesh network will be more secure with Google's offering.
-Factor in backwards compatibility with Google WiFi and complete integration with Google Assistant/Google Home, and you've got a mesh network that's perfect to support your smart home.

 Of course, there are a few things neither router does particularly well.
 One of our biggest gripes with both systems is that they sport only one spare gigabit port.
-If you want to connect more than one device via Ethernet, you're out of luck.
+If you want to connect more than one device via Ethernet, you'll need to check out one of the other best mesh wireless routers, connect your devices to a mesh node with Ethernet, or add in an Ethernet switch.

+Eero Secure provides safe search, content filtering, network-wide ad blocking, and priority technical support.
+Eero Secure+ further sweetens the deal with accounts for encrypt.me VPN, Malwarebytes anti-malware, and 1Password.
+If you're concerned about protecting your network and data, this subscription alone could make the Eeo Pro 6 worth your while.

+Nest Wifi router vs. Eero Pro 6: How do you expand your mesh?

 There's also the fact that if you buy extenders for either router rather than buying the routers themselves, there are a few drawbacks.
-In the case of Nest WiFi, the Nest WiFi Points don't offer anywhere near the same connection speed as the primary router, in addition to not having an Ethernet port.
-While this probably won't bother most people, if you have any network-intensive systems far away from your router, you may notice a bit of slowdown.
-This is mitigated somewhat by the fact that each Point also doubles as a Google Nest smart speaker, with full Google Assistant functionality.
+In the case of Nest WiFi, the Nest Wifi Points don't offer anywhere near the same connection speed as the primary router, in addition to not having an Ethernet port.
+While this probably won't bother most people, you may notice a bit of slowdown if you have any network-intensive systems far away from your router.
+This is mitigated somewhat by each Point also doubles as a Google Nest smart speaker, with full Google Assistant functionality.

-Eero's expanders, known as Beacons, suffer from something similar.
-Like the Nest point, it doesn't have an Ethernet port, and is significantly less powerful than the Eero Pro.
-It does double as a night light, though — not quite as cool as a smart speaker, but a nice bit of added functionality all the same.

-On the topic of extenders, this is another area where Nest comes out ahead of Eero, and not just because of the smart speaker functionality of the points.
-The Eero Pro and Beacon package costs around $299, providing up to 3,750 square feet of coverage.
-A Nest Wifi Router and Point combination, meanwhile, costs less and covers up to 3,800 square feet.
+The best speeds for your eero mesh will be achieved with multiple eero Pro 6 routers.
+If you're willing to give up a bit of speed, the Eero 6 also makes a solid choice and should be able to handle more than 500Mbps with ease.
+Eero has maintained compatibility with all of the eero routers, including the Wi-Fi 6 routers.
+If you have an older eero router, you can add it in but keep in mind that you may end up losing more speed than it's worth with the dual-band Wi-Fi 5 Eeros.

 Nest Wifi Router